dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3167: Ensuring healthcare for all is a societal imperative.
+### T3167: Society has a moral obligation to ensure basic healthcare for all.

 |Support|
 |---|